JAAF 2020 Conference 14-17.12.2020

 Notification of Acceptance

-Authors will be notified of acceptance by April 1st 2020
+Authors will be notified of acceptance by the end of April 2020.

 Confirmation of Presenting Authors

 Confirmation date for the presenting authors will be informed at the acceptance letter.